 Young and mid-career professionals, managers, engineers and technicians who have the ambition to judge, participate in and guide multi-disciplinary water resources planning studies.

-- Explain basic concepts and notions in water resources planning.
+- Explain basic concepts in water resources planning and describe steps in a participatory planning process

-- Identify and apply tools and models, such as stakeholder integration, environmental impact assessment (EIA), decision support systems, role plays and water system models, while engaging in water resources planning activities.
+- Identify, apply and reflect on (participatory) tools and models, such as environmental impact assessment (EIA), decision support systems, multi-criteria analysis and water system models

-- Discuss water resources planning and implementation in basins for specific context with special attention to basins in a developing country context.
+- Discuss the outcome of water resources planning in relation to its context with special attention to basins in a developing country context.

 Framework of Analysis for Water Resources Planning: Principles of integrated water resources planning.
 Planning scales and approaches.
 Comprehension of different frameworks used in water resources planning with focus on key steps in the planning process, such as situation and function analysis including multi-level water sector analysis, planning objectives and criteria, scenario and strategy development, role of modelling in water resources planning and multi-criteria analysis.